When Leapfrog Becomes Fatal

 Tuamauna Manglou put the sharpest part of his helmet right into the chin of the quarterback, unaware (at least at that moment) that he would be suspended for doing so.
 He sacked the quarterback; he sacked the team, too.

-Wagner Meters’ Rapid RH® concrete moisture meter contains Smart Sensors which solve a contractor’s tendency to leapfrog to floor failure.
+Wagner Meters’ Rapid RH® concrete moisture test uses Smart Sensors, which solve a contractor’s tendency to leapfrog to floor failure.
 Each test site has a Smart Sensor.
 Each Smart Sensor remains in the slab to accurately measure RH without repeat equilibration time.
-The Rapid RH® concrete RH in-situ test assures a winning decision on floor installation without penalty.
+The Rapid RH concrete RH in-situ test assures a winning decision on floor installation without penalty.